 - Coin bundles and recurring orders

-- Marketplace to buy NFTs
+- Marketplace to buy NFTs in Australia

 One of the biggest differences between the exchanges is the ability to stake cryptocurrencies on CoinSpot.
 The exchange has introduced the option to stake Proof-of-Stake (PoS) assets by transferring them to a staking wallet.
 CoinSpot currently supports 22 digital currencies which can be staked.